palantir/conjure/docs/rfc/004-consistent-wire-format-test-cases.md

 * invalid JSON
 * set uniqueness, duplicate map keys

-## Stateful verification-server

-The verification-server must be stateful so that it can keep track of endpoints calls (and thereby which tests have passed/failed/never been run).

-In addition to all the test endpoints, it must expose a special "checkNoTestCasesHaveBeenMissed" endpoint which will return a HTTP 200 response to signify that the client has passed everything, otherwise, it must return a non 2XX response.
-Intentional `IgnoredTestCases` (see below) may be POSTed to this endpoint in which case the verification-server will return a successful 200 response if all non-ignored tests have passed.

-The server's state can be reset by restarting the server.

 ## Partial compliance

 Ideally generators should be 100% compliant, but new generators might not comply with all the edge cases from `test-cases.json`.
 Generators may still be usable in this state, but it is recommended to declare any ignored tests in a well-structured `ignored-test-cases.json` file so that potential users can easily evaluate degrees of completeness.